Objects

 Dreaming About an Open Gate: Meaning, Psychology & Symbolism

-Dreaming of an open gate can reflect new beginnings and opportunities in life.
+Dreaming of an open gate often symbolizes opportunities, transitions, and new beginnings in your waking life.

 Written by: DreamMeaning Editorial Team